status-im/specs/docs/stable/10-waku-usage.md

 ### Flow

-To exchange messages with client B, a client A SHOULD:
+To exchange messages with client `B`, a client `A` SHOULD:

-- Listen to client's B Contact Code Topic to retrieve their bundle information, including a list of active devices
+- Listen to client's `B` Contact Code Topic to retrieve their bundle information, including a list of active devices
-- Send a message on client's B partitioned topic
+- Send a message on client's `B` partitioned topic
-- Listen to the Negotiated Topic between A & B
+- Listen to the Negotiated Topic between `A` & `B`
-- Once client A receives a message from B, the Negotiated Topic SHOULD be used
+- Once client `A` receives a message from `B`, the Negotiated Topic SHOULD be used

 ## Message encryption